 Secondary glazing is a tried and true means of decreasing outside noise from traffic, airports, industrial estates, and normal street noise.
 Sound transmission can be reduced by up to 70%, and with proper specification, acoustic performance of up to 80% is achievable.
 Because a significantly greater air gap is possible between panes, secondary glazing often outperforms double and triple glazing for sound reduction.

 Increasing thermal insulation in your home will not only make rooms seem significantly warmer but will also result in lower energy usage.
 Aluminium secondary glazing is particularly developed to improve thermal protection by up to 60%.
-Installing secondary glass in your home or business might help you achieve energy efficiency savings of up to 60%, as well as the associated lower heating bills.
+Installing secondary glass might help you achieve energy efficiency savings of up to 60%, with associated lower heating bills.
 With a large enough gap, you could see a room temperature improvement of up to 4°C.

 Do you have a condensation problem in your home?
 In most circumstances, installing secondary glazing will remove all condensation.
 Secondary glazing helps maintain heat in the home, causing less moisture to condense.
-By insulating windows — the most common site for condensation — it can absolutely prevent serious condensation from forming.
-This is particularly valuable in older properties with single-glazed windows where condensation is a persistent issue.
+By insulating windows — the most common site for condensation — it can absolutely prevent serious condensation from forming, particularly valuable in older properties.

 Estate agents generally agree that adding secondary glazing to your property will increase its market value.
 If you have added secondary glazing to minimise noise in the home, this value will be noticeable whether working or sleeping, and would be a terrific selling factor.
 Reduced heat loss, improved security, and condensation prevention all contribute to a more attractive property for potential buyers.